arpitsardhana/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 easily ensure that no single worker suffers from NUMA effects more than any other, improving the overall performance of these types of applications.

+If the `align-by-socket` policy option is specified, CPUs will be considered aligned at socket boundary rather than NUMA boundary.
+With this policy option CPUManager will do best effort to ensure socket aligned CPUs are selected for allocation rather than distributing CPUs across sockets.
+This policy option is not compatible with `TopologyManager` `single-numa-node` policy.
+This policy option does not apply to hardware where number of sockets are more than number of NUMA nodes.

 The `full-pcpus-only` option can be enabled by adding `full-pcups-only=true` to the CPUManager policy options.
 Likewise, the `distribute-cpus-across-numa` option can be enabled by adding